ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 6. Dialog **MATE on dev2**: _Enter your {{ site.cluster.name }} password_ (this happens for unknown reasons to _some_ users, even when using SSH keys)
 7. Dialog **Enter passphrase to decrypt a key**: _Enter ssh key passphrase, if set_
 8. Dialog **Enter passphrase to decrypt a key**: _Enter ssh key passphrase, if set_ (yes, twice)
 9. Wait!
-It will take a long time before the MATE window to appear.
+It will take a long time before the MATE window to appear, looks like an empty Linux desktop.
+Resize the window if you wish, and start up terminals, web browsers, etc. as you would do on your regular desktop.

 <div class="alert alert-warning" role="alert">